Melbourne–Evans collision: Stevenson

 Stevenson was informed on 29 July of the result, although not the details, and was told that a court-martial charging him for his role in the incident might be required.
 Two charges of negligence—for failing to explicitly instruct Evans to change course to avoid collision and for failing to set Melbourne's engines to full astern—were laid on 15 August, with the court-martial held from 20 to 25 August.
-Evidence presented during the hearing showed that going full astern would have made no difference to the collision, and on the matter of the failing-to-instruct charge the presiding Judge Advocate concluded that reasonable warning had been given to the destroyer and asked, "What was [Stevenson] supposed to do—turn his guns on them?".
+Evidence presented during the hearing showed that going full astern would have made no difference to the collision, and on the matter of the failing-to-instruct charge the presiding judge advocate concluded that reasonable warning had been given to the destroyer and asked, "What was [Stevenson] supposed to do—turn his guns on them?".
 Of the evidence and testimony given at the court-martial, nothing suggested that Stevenson had done anything wrong; instead it was claimed that he had done everything reasonable to avoid collision, and had done it correctly.

 The reasons for the court-martial given by historians vary.
 One reason suggested was that it was to appease the USN, which had court-martialled three officers from Evans and had threatened to prevent US ships from operating as part of Australian-led forces if no action was taken against Stevenson.
 The other view is that the court-martial was used in an attempt to clear Stevenson's name and to allow the RAN to distance itself from the findings of the joint board of inquiry.

-Stevenson's defence submitted that there was "no case to answer", resulting in the dropping of both charges, and the verdict of "Honourably Acquitted".
+Stevenson's defence submitted that there was "no case to answer", resulting in the dropping of both charges, and the verdict of "honourably acquitted".
 Despite the findings, Stevenson's next posting was as chief of staff to a minor flag officer; seen by him as a demotion in all but name.
 The posting had been decided upon before the court-martial and was announced while Stevenson was out of the country for the courts-martial of Evans's officers; he did not learn about it until his return to Australia.
-Following the events—publicly considered to be another scapegoating of a commanding officer of Melbourne (the first enquiry into the Melbourne-Voyager collision had laid significant blame on Captain John Robertson, the ship's commanding officer at the time)—Stevenson requested retirement, as he no longer wished to serve under people he no longer respected.
+Following the events—publicly considered to be another scapegoating of a commanding officer of Melbourne (the first enquiry into the Melbourne-Voyager collision had laid significant blame on Captain John Robertson, the ship's commanding officer at the time)—Stevenson requested retirement, as he did not wish to serve under people he no longer respected.
 This retirement was initially denied, but was later permitted.